xdslproject/xdsl/README.md

 ## Using xDSL

-The following tutorials will respectively present xDSL basic concepts, how to use its irdl dialect to define new dialects in a user-friendly way, and how to work with both xDSL and MLIR.
+The following tutorials will present xDSL basic concepts, how to use its irdl dialect to define new dialects in a user-friendly way, and how to work with both xDSL and MLIR.